By Melinda Maryniuk, MEd, RD, CDCES

 - I will use a smaller plate/bowl/glass to help me reduce portion sizes.

-- I will make an appointment to talk with my doctor about the treatment options available.
+- I will make an appointment to talk with my doctor about the treatment options available for weight.